 A mentor in your unit is supposed to help you with issues linked to your start, together with other experienced colleagues nearby.

-Working with JRC-ITU, you will have to use up to three badges (see photo).
+Working at JRC Karlsruhe, you will have to use up to three badges (see photo).
 One is the KIT badge, necessary to access the KIT site, use the KIT shuttle bus to the city centre /Campus Süd) or to pay your lunch at the canteen.
 Cash payments are not possible.
 This badge is issued with the "KIT-Ausweisantrag" in your welcome folder.
-The second badge is the JRC-ITU badge which you must wear all time inside the JRC-ITU premises.
+The second badge is the JRC Karlsruhe badge which you must wear all time inside the JRC premises.
 It must be kept in your personal locker when you leave and is determined which areas/rooms you may enter.
 The third badge is the Commission service card, only for statutory staff and necessary to prove your status when visiting other Commission buildings.
-JRC-ITU grant holders and trainees are considered as visitors in other Commission sites.
+JRC grant holders and trainees are considered as visitors in other Commission sites.

 Please note that German law requires all residents to carry identity papers which they may be asked to show at any time, not only for police control, but also to obtain accommodation, open a bank account or call on an official service.